MariaMckenzie/Luma-Site-Test/README.md

 - Attempting to create an account with missing and/or erroneous data
 - Attempting to create an account with an existing email address

 ### Add to Cart
 Describes the tests that covers the 'add to cart' process.
+These tests should be run individually while the others are skipped. *In the event that any fails, run the test individually - this failure can be due to many factors*

 The tests for this process includes:
 - Adding an item to the cart using the side nav bar